The Local Communities Fund (LCF)

 Nottinghamshire County Council recognises the huge contribution that the Voluntary and Community Sector (VCS) has made to the lives of residents over many years, which has been brought into sharp focus during the COVID-19 pandemic.

 The Council has a strong record in supporting the VCS by empowering local communities to be more self-sufficient.
 This continues to be a key priority for the Council and supporting the VCS to grow and thrive is central to achieving this.

-The Council’s recovery plan for helping to address the impact of the pandemic provides opportunities to invest in the VCS to help support the delivery of Council Priorities.
-These priorities are: healthy and thriving people and communities, a greener Nottinghamshire future and a prosperous and growing economy.
+The Council’s recovery plan for helping to address the impact of the pandemic provides opportunities to invest in the VCS to help support the delivery of the Nottinghamshire Plan Vision and Ambitions.

 - Homes for Ukraine Programme

 - Capital Programme (the next round will open on Monday 2nd October 2023)